|

 Pet form of Frisian Freddercke, meaning

 "peaceful ruler."
-Also used as a pet name for other Frisian names
+Also used as a pet form of other Frisian names

 - FEDELE: